Choosing a Minecraft Hosting Provider

 What to watch out for!

 They will essentially put too many users on to one server and hope that not all the accounts are active at the same time.
-In my experience this usually happens with the very cheap hosting companies.
+In my experience, this usually happens with very cheap hosting companies.
 This is usually how they are able to offer such low prices as their overheads are a lot less.

 Companies not paying their bills

-Some companies may be working with small margins and are at risk of failing to pay for the physical machines they rent (or the data-centre rent for their owned machines) and so could lose your world or experience huge downtime.
+Some companies may be working with small margins and are at risk of failing to pay for the physical machines they rent (or the data-center rent for their owned machines) and so could lose your world or experience huge downtime.